misakey/backend/README.md

 We don't have tools to welcome community for now.

 You want to talk with us, or contribute to the project?
-You can open an issue or [send us an email](mailto:question.perso@misakey.com)!.
+You can open an issue, or contact us by email at [love@misakey.com](mailto:love@misakey.com)!.

-We will answer you quickly and would love to hear what community tools you would like!
+We will answer you quickly and would love to hear feedback from you!

 ## License